udzura/soko/README.md

-# soko
+# soko (倉庫)

-Metadata Manager, backended with Consul, EC2, OpenStack Nova and so on
+Server metadata inventory Manager, backended with Consul, EC2, OpenStack Nova and so on

+## Why soko?

+In some case we need to know the server's role(web server? api server?), or master/slave (in case of MySQL, Solr, &c.), or some kind of metadata.

+`soko` is designed for handling such metadata from Server inventory in one liner.

+`soko` is very friendly with shell scripts(which are easy and available in `cloud-init`), `ohai` for Chef, `facter` for Puppet, `run_command` in Itamae, and so on.

+Inventory backends with:

+* Consul KV
+* EC2's Tags
+* Metadata attribute in OpenStack Compute API v2

+And more, soon...

 ## Install